-If you’ve ever needed to find the right type of door for your integrated dishwasher or washing machine, you’ll know it’s not always an easy job.
-While some appliances fit the standard 600mm-width requirement, others simply don’t play by the rules.
-Fridge-freezers come in all different sizes and with varying ratios of fridge to freezer space, for example.
+If you need to find the right type of door for integrated appliances, it's not always an easy job.
+Whether it's an integrated dishwasher or washing machine, some appliances fit the standard 600mm-width requirement, while others simply don't play by the rules.
+For example, fridge-freezers come in all different sizes with varying ratios of fridge to freezer space.

-If you’re using a kitchen design company, they may well recommend that you buy specific appliances, which may be more expensive than you’re willing to pay.
-This leaves you with the choice of either having your doors opening at the wrong point (clearly unworkable) or having oversized doors or strange combinations and lift your fridge freezer off the ground.
-You could also have a space at the top where the cupboard is too large.
+If you're using a kitchen design company, they may recommend you buy specific appliances.
+These can often be more expensive than you're willing to pay.
+It could also leave you with the choice of having doors opening at the wrong point (clearly unworkable) or oversized doors.
+Sometimes you'll even have strange combinations that lift your fridge freezer off the ground, or a space at the top where the cupboard is too large.
 This is wasted space and only accessible when the fridge door is open.

-What you want – and should be able to get – are doors which can be made to measure to fit the appliances you have already purchased.
+What you want - and should be able to get - are made to measure doors to fit the appliances you already have.
 Replacement kitchen doors are the perfect solution to this problem.
-You simply take the measurements of your integrated appliances and order what you need in the style, colour and material you wish.
+Simply take the measurements of your integrated appliances and order what you need in the style, colour and material you wish.

 Even better, once you have received your custom integrated appliance cupboard door, you can easily fit it yourself.
-Not only have you been able to get the design you wanted, you can also save money on fitting.
-The following points will make it clear just how easy fitting this type of door really is, and the video below takes you through the process step-by-step:
+Not only will you get the design you wanted, you can also save money on fitting.
+The following points will make it clear just how easy fitting this type of door really is.
+We've even created a video (below) to take you through the process step-by-step:

-- Fitting an integrated door is very similar to fitting cupboard doors – you just screw or clip them into place, rather than hanging them on hinges
+- Fitting an integrated door is very similar to fitting cupboard doors.
+Just screw or clip them into place, rather than hanging them on hinges

 - Generally the screws or clips used to hang your door will be supplied with your appliance.
 If you're replacing the door, remember to keep these aside